If boiling lobster is a mystery to you, here is a simple method for cooking it.

 Serve and enjoy!

-A cold pilsner or lager beer is good, but if you prefer wine, Chenin Blanc, Pinot Grigio, Sauvignon Blanc, Spanish Albarino, or Portuguese vinho verde all make good pairings.
+- What to drink with lobster: A cold pilsner or lager beer is good, but if you prefer wine, Chenin Blanc, Pinot Grigio, Sauvignon Blanc, Spanish Albarino, or Portuguese vinho verde all make good pairings.